-- Four teams participated in the NCAA Division III National Championships
+- Five teams participated in the NCAA Division III National Championships

 - 12 individuals were selected to participate in NCAA Championship competition as individuals

 - W&L athletes were named first team all-conference a total of 61 times

-- Six athletes were named the conference athlete of the year in their sport
+- Eight athletes were named the conference athlete of the year in their sport

-- A total of eight different athletes were named the scholar-athlete of the year in their respective sport
+- A total of six different athletes were named the scholar-athlete of the year in their respective sport

-- Three coaches were named the coach of the year in their sport
+- Two coaches were named the coach of the year in their sport

 - A total of 262 athletes were named W&L Scholar-Athletes for having achieved a GPA of 3.5 or higher in either the fall or winter term